hutchutchutch/hack/README.md

    - Show each user's projects, skillsets, testimonials, and collaborators.
    - Possibly display recommendations for future hackathons or collaboration partners.

-2. **Hackathon Page**:
+2. **Hackathon Management**:
    - Lists past hackathons and submitted projects, with each track or category.
    - Shows the live hackathon that's currently open for submissions (start/end date, rules, etc.).
-   - Users can leave feedback or ratings (Story, Design, Function) plus open-ended comments.
+   - Users can leave feedback or ratings on innovation, implementation, impact, and presentation.

+3. **Active Hackathon Portal**:
+   - **Overview Dashboard**: Featured tracks, submission timeline, and recent project highlights.
+   - **Track Explorer**: Browse different competition categories with detailed prize information and requirements.
+   - **Submission Browser**: Filter and sort all hackathon projects, with dynamic filtering by track.
+   - **Sponsor Showcase**: Display organizations supporting the hackathon by tier with their perks.
+   - **Review System**: Detailed project pages with ability to view and leave structured feedback.

-3. **Ratings & Comments**:
+4. **Ratings & Comments**:
-   - Users can see aggregate ratings for each project.
+   - Users can see aggregate ratings across multiple dimensions.
-   - Possibly the backend uses LangGraph to summarize feedback or highlight key points.
+   - Rating summary visualizations show project strengths and weaknesses.
+   - All reviews include both quantitative ratings and qualitative feedback.
+   - Backend uses Neo4j to store and analyze rating relationships.

-4. **Landing Page**:
+5. **Landing Page**:
    - Showcases a global community of AI engineers, encouraging signups for hackathons.
    - Integration with social media or Google auth if desired.